Exekutiveone/Virtaul_Ares/README.md

 # Virtual Ares

 This repository contains a small browser based car simulator.
 The page `map2.html` loads several JavaScript modules from the `src` directory and renders a grid on which a car can drive.
-Obstacles and a target can be placed on the map and an autopilot can be used to find an optimal path to the target.
+Obstacles and a target can be placed on the map.

 ## Running the simulation